-José Cordeiro E.S.T.
+José Cordeiro

+E.S.T.
 Setúbal, I.P.S, Campus do IPS, Setúbal, Portugal jose.cordeiro@estsetubal.ips.pt

-- Keywords: Information Systems, Information Systems Modelling, Human-Centred Information Systems, NOMIS, NOMIS Vision, NOMIS Models, NOMIS Modelling Notation, NOMIS Metamodel, Model Driven System Engineering, Metamodelling, Model Transformations, Domain Specific Language. - Abstract: NOMIS is a human centred information systems modelling approach that is based on human observable actions.
+Keywords: Information Systems, Information Systems Modelling, Human-Centred Information Systems, NOMIS,

+NOMIS Vision, NOMIS Models, NOMIS Modelling Notation, NOMIS Metamodel, Model Driven System actions.
 It models a business domain through a set of views focusing on human actions, human interactions, context for actions and information.
 These views are represented by a set of tables and diagrams using the NOMIS graphical notation.
-The modelling elements depicted in these views are defined in the NOMIS metamodel.
-NOMIS metamodel and graphical notation are a first step for formalizing and automate the design and implementation of computer applications with NOMIS.
+The modelling elements depicted in these views are defined in the NOMIS metamodel and graphical notation are a first step for formalizing and automate the design and implementation of computer applications with NOMIS.
 In this paper, we propose to develop NOMIS applications using a Model Driven System Engineering approach.
 The suggested approach will define formally NOMIS models and notation and, using model transformations, will derive a code structure to be used by the computerized information system, and a schema for a relational database supporting business data.
 Additionally, other components of a specified application middleware will be created.